 Have you decided whether to breastfeed or bottle-feed your baby?
 It's about time to start thinking about it because you'll probably need some bottles, a pump, and breastmilk freezer storage bags soon.

-9. Purchase Mattress Cover
+9. Purchase a Mattress Cover

 Whether you plan to breastfeed or not, purchasing a waterproof mattress cover for your bed and your baby's bed is a solid purchase.
 Leaking breasts, bleeding, spit up, pee, and poop are all par for the course.